OctopusDeployLabs/SpaceCloner/docs/CloneSpaceProjectParameterReference.md

 - `OverwriteExistingVariables` - Indicates if all existing variables (except sensitive variables) should be overwritten.
 The default is `false`.
 - `CloneProjectChannelRules` - Indicates if the project channel rules should be cloned and overwrite existing channel rules.
 The default is `false`.
 - `CloneProjectDeploymentProcess` - Indicates if the project deployment process should be cloned.
 Set this to `false` to only clone project runbooks.
 The default is `true`.
 - `CloneProjectRunbooks` - Indicates if project runbooks should be cloned.
 Set this to `false` to only clone the project deployment process.
-The defaults is `true`.
+The default is `true`.
+- `CloneProjectVersioningReleaseCreationSettings` - Indicates if the same versioning rules will be applied to the project.
+The default is `false`.
 - `CloneTeamUserRoleScoping` - Indicates if the space teams should have their scoping cloned.
 Will use the same teams based on parameter `SpaceTeamsToClone`.
 The default is`false`.
 - `AddAdditionalVariableValuesOnExistingVariableSets` - Indicates a variable on the destination should only have one value.
 You would have multiple values if you were scoping variables.
-The defaults is `false`.
+The default is `false`.
+- `IgnoreVersionCheckResult` - Indicates if the script should ignore version checks rules and proceed with the clone.
+This should only be used for cloning to test instances of Octopus Deploy.
+The default is `false`.
+- `SkipPausingWhenIgnoringVersionCheckResult` - When `IgnoreVersionCheckResult` is set to true the script will pause for 20 seconds when it detects a difference to let you cancel.
+You can skip that check by setting this to `true`.
+This should only be used for cloning to test instances of Octopus Deploy.
+The default is `false`.

 ## AddAdditionalVariableValuesOnExistingVariableSets further detail